rodw/gvpr-lib/README.md

 1. A simple emacs mode for editing `gvpr` scripts.
 See [`extra/gvpr-mode.el`](https://github.com/rodw/gvpr-lib/blob/master/extra/gvpr-mode.el) for details.

+    This package is also [available on the Marmalade repository](http://marmalade-repo.org/packages/gvpr-mode/).
+Run `M-x package-install gvpr-mode` to install it (once Marmalade has been set up [as described here](http://marmalade-repo.org/).)

 2. A small library of utility functions for use with `gvpr` (found in the `lib` directory).

 Currently there is little documentation of these outside of the source code itself, but the source should be fairly self-explanatory.